 The process of cheese making in the Cotswolds is handled with care and precision to ensure that the end product embodies a unique flavour and luxurious texture.
 To create exquisite cheese, the cheese makers must start by sourcing high-quality milk, which is measured and tested for purity before the process begins.
 Once this is done the milk is pasteurised and goes through a process to remove its liquid (whey).
 Depending on how firm the cheese is supposed to be, the curd will be cooked between low and high temperatures.

 Artisan cheese can be found dotted all over the Cotswolds and businesses are often family-owned or relatively small, meaning extra attention to detail and passion is poured into the cheese-making process.

 House of Cheese:

-Cerney Cheese have been creating award winning goat’s cheese since 1983 with products stocked in several quality delicatessens in the UK.
+Cerney Cheese has been creating award-winning goat’s cheese since 1983 with products stocked in several quality delicatessens in the UK.
 Some of their prized cheeses have won gold, silver and bronze awards throughout the years.
 This includes Cerney Pyramid cheese which is coated with an oak ash/sea salt mix and Cerney Pepper, a delicate, soft cheese rolled in peppercorn which provides a perfectly balanced flavour.